 Nancy and the boys bought 300 cull chicks from Percy Wilkenson’s hatchery in Clinton, and the boys started their own farm.
 Over the years, it grew to 5,000 laying chickens and some cattle.
 Claus continued to farm next door with Angus cattle until his death in 1958.
 In 1958, the Joe Long Farm began a growth that eventually led to 130,000 laying chickens and over 100 descendents of Claus’s Angus cows.
 The oldest boy, Lloyd, drowned in Deer Lake in 1938, and the youngest Paul moved to Minnesota in 1967.
 Joe Long continued to farm until his death in 2005.

 Leland, Joe’s son, returned to the farm in 1971 after graduating from Washington State University.
 In 1988, the farm dropped the chickens and kept the cows.
 They sold 800-pound calves at the auction in Marysville.
-Robert and Loren Long joined the farm from their school years on, and Ryan and Reed are eager to lend a hand.
+Robert and Loren Long joined the farm from their school years on, and Ryan, Reed and Megan are eager to lend a hand.

 The life of our beef cows begins with use of a bull for natural breeding.
 9 months later, in late spring when the cows can be on pasture, the calves come.
 The males are steered with an elastrator band when they are a few days old, and both sexes are tagged so we can identify them.
 Their number consists of the year of their birth (“9” for 2009) and their mother’s number (example: the calf of mother 15 born in 2009 would be 915).
 This way, we can always put calves back with their moms if they get mixed up.